Is your procurement function set up for success?

 Defining executive oversight and how procurement interacts with the wider business:

-- Defining the appropriate organisation design, reporting relationships, and determining appropriate role and responsibilities.
+- Defining the appropriate organization design, reporting relationships, and determining appropriate role and responsibilities.

 - Defining appropriate procurement delegations that reflect value, risk and capability.